How To Be More Confident So When You’re Ready To Date, You Have A Better Shot At Finding Love

 Look for evidence in areas of your life where you do feel confident to remind yourself you’re a competent person.
 Everyone is an expert at something, even if it’s as simple as folding laundry or staying within a budget.
 How did you become good at that?
 How do you feel when you do that activity?
 What do you say to yourself about yourself when you’ve completed that activity?

 By regularly finding evidence that you’re confident in certain areas of your life, you’ll help bolster your overall sense of self-esteem.
 You probably weren’t born feeling confident in that area of your life.
 You had to practice to get good at it before you felt like an expert.

 If you want to feel more confident in your dating life, identify where you do feel confident and use that as fuel to build up belief in yourself.

 Highlighting areas of your life where you have accomplished something helps build your confidence.
 You can do this by keeping a daily success journal.

 At the end of each day, write down five accomplishments or successes for each day.
 These successes don’t have to be life-changing.
-They are relative to your day.
+They’re relative to your day.
 For example, if you have a fever and are suffering from the flu, making yourself toast and tea is a success for that day that you can write down.

 You can build your confidence even quicker by also keeping a journal of lifetime successes.
 In this additional journal, you will write down the biggest accomplishments in your life.
-You can use this list to remind yourself of how amazing you are and all that you have overcome to arrive at this moment.
+You can use this list to remind yourself of how amazing you are and all that you’ve overcome to arrive at this moment.

-You’ll want to start your lifetime success journal by writing down “learning to walk” and “learning to talk” because not everybody gets to do that.
+Start your lifetime success journal by writing down “learning to walk” and “learning to talk” because not everybody gets to do that.
 If one of your daily successes is a big accomplishment you can add it to your lifetime success journal when appropriate.